kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 ----
 **Comments?
 Contact me on [Twitter](https://twitter.com/kentios)**

-*A special thanks to my former colleague, friend and testing guru Rich Moult for teaching me a lot about unit testing.*
+*A special thanks to my former colleague, friend and testing guru Rich Moult for teaching me so much about unit testing.*